aymanshoity/aymanshoity/README.md

 # Hi,I'm Syeda Umme Ayman
 ![](https://i.ibb.co/9nYbbZt/banner.png)

 ### I'm a dynamic junior Mern Stack developer hailing from Dhaka, Bangladesh.
-My expertise lies in crafting immersive web experiences through a robust skill set in HTML, CSS, and JavaScript, React and MongoDB.
+My expertise lies in crafting immersive web experiences through a good skill set in HTML, CSS, and JavaScript, React  and MongoDB.
-### As a front-end developer, my vision is to craft digital experiences that seamlessly blend creativity with functionality.
+### As a Mern Stack developer, my vision is to craft digital experiences that seamlessly blend creativity with functionality.
 I aspire to contribute to the projects that not only meet current standards but also set new benchmarks for excellence.